Avengers: Endgame Is Truly A Marvel, Movie Review

-Warning: This Avengers Endgame review is as close to spoiler-free as possible, but if you’re going to get mad at a slip, don’t read!
+Warning: This review is as close to spoiler-free as possible, but if you’re going to get mad at a slip, don’t read!

 We’re experiencing a lot of endings this year.
 We’ve already said goodbye to Broad City, Crazy Ex-Girlfriend, and You’re The Worst, Jane The Virgin’s season 5 ending is looming, Veep’s series finale is a month out, and Game of Thrones is four episodes away from its hopefully satisfying conclusion.
 We’re learning to say goodbye to characters we’ve essentially grown up with — there one moment, and gone the next, never to return again (probably — franchises die hard these days).